Brassica rapa var. chinensis

 A cool season, frost hardy selection perfect for staggered planting; dark green leaves with white stalks grow upwards of 20 inches tall; sweet and tender, great for oriental dishes, soups and stews; harvest at 10 inches for a lovely addition to salads

-Bok Choy is an annual vegetable plant that is typically grown for its edible qualities.
+Bok Choy is an annual vegetable plant that is commonly grown for its edible qualities.
 The oval dark green leaves with distinctive creamy white veins are usually harvested from early spring to mid fall.
 The leaves have a sweet taste and a crisp texture.

 The leaves are most often used in the following ways: